LixDemon/LixDemon/README.md

 ### Hi! 👋

-This is Jinwei Han(韩金伟), a master student in Wuhan University.
+This is Jinwei Han(韩金伟).

-- 🔭 I’m currently working on transfer learning, vision-language models and generative models.
+- 🔭 I’m currently working on vision-language models, generative models and transfer learning.
 - 📫 How to reach me: whuhjw@163.com

 <!--